mattjw/exploring_tech_meetups/presentation/input/meetup.md

 A latent topic space was learnt on the whole dataset of 1,588 groups UK Meetups groups using Latest Semantic Analysis.
 Different numbers of features were compared, and good performance was found at around 100-200 topics (at least 50% of variance explained).
 The number of clusters was decided with the Elbow Method using intra-cluster mean-squared error, resulting in seven clusters.
 Each of the seven clusters was then manually labelled according to the keyword patterns found in each cluster.
 Clusters without a clear theme were marked as 'Unclassified'.

-To obtain the similarity map, cosine similarity was used to measure the distances between cities according to their community profile.
-The similarity map was obtained by using [multi-dimensional scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling) to visualise these distances in two dimensions.
+To obtain the similarity map, cosine similarity was used to measure the similarity between cities according to their community profile.
+The similarity map was obtained by using [multi-dimensional scaling](https://en.wikipedia.org/wiki/Multidimensional_scaling) to visualise these similarities in two dimensions.